awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/tm-debugging-aggregate-errors.md

 1. Check the `use_case` field in the manifest summary\.

 1. Add more labels to the training dataset for the use case \(image level or object localization\) that matches the value of `use_case`\.
-For more information, see [Labeling the dataset](rv-editing-labels.md)\.
+For more information, see [Managing labels](md-labels.md)\.
 The labels are automatically removed from the images and bounding boxes in your dataset\.

 **To fix ERROR\_MANIFEST\_TOO\_FEW\_USABLE\_LABELS \(JSON Line\)**

 1. Check the `use_case` field in the manifest summary\.

 1. Add more labels to the training dataset for the use case \(image level or object localization\) that matches the value of `use_case`\.
-For more information, see [Creating a manifest file](cd-manifest-files.md)\.
+For more information, see [Creating a manifest file](md-create-manifest-file.md)\.